 This program is designed to provide an in-depth knowledge of the theories and practices in computer networking and telecommunications.
 Students must satisfy Master of Computer Science requirements and are also required to select four specialization courses.
 Note that CS 542, CS 544, and CS 547 also count as Systems core courses.
-Specialization courses

 CS 542 Computer Networks I: Fundamentals

-CS 544 Computer Networks II: Network Services
+- CS 544 Computer Networks II: Network Services

-CS 547 Wireless Networking
+- CS 547 Wireless Networking

-CS 548 Broadband Networks
+- CS 548 Broadband Networks

+- CS 549 Cryptography and Network Security

-CS 555 Analytic Models and Simulation of
+- CS 555 Analytic Models and Simulation of Computer Systems

-Computers Systems

-CS 549 Cryptography and Network Security

-Master of Computer Science with specialization in Information Systems
+Master of Computer Science with Specialization in Information Systems

 This program is designed to provide in-depth knowledge of the principles of design and development of information systems.
 Students must satisfy Master of Computer Science requirements and are also required to select four specialization courses.
-Note that CS 522, CS 525, and CS 529 also count as Programming core courses
+Note that CS 522, CS 525, and CS 529 also count as Programming core courses.